-Welcome to the journey of the setBfree DSP tonewheel organ!
-We are in our first beta release. setBfree is based on the code of Fredrik Kilander's Beatrix organ emulator.
+Welcome to the journey of the setBfree DSP tonewheel organ! setBfree is based on the code of Fredrik Kilander's Beatrix organ emulator.
 He generously gave us permission to use his code for our GPL organ emulator.
 This beta release reaches our first milestone of getting the organ working with a Jack interface, a usable GUI, much of the functionality split to LV2 plugins with a new IR based Leslie effect, and released at this GitHub project, setBfree GitHub.

-Now on May 5, 2013 we're finally staring our official setBfree documentation!
-We start with a description of how to use the new 3D OpenGL plugin 3D GUI Robin Gareus has added.
-We are documenting with an explain and expand combination where we explain everything you'll need to know about setBfree and then expand with docs about the apps/technologies supporting our organ.
-Here is the setBfree in 3D to kick off our official docs.
+Now on November 3, 2013 we're beginning the next era of documentation!
+We started with a description of how to use the new 3D OpenGL plugin 3D GUI Robin Gareus has added.
+Here is the setBfree in 3D that kicked off our official docs.

 Here is a short sample Larry made last December when we were making sure he liked the workflow before writing our second Ardour 2 doc; Larry Billingsley playing setBfree.
 This is "What a Friend We Have in Jesus," "Wade in the Water," "Swing Low," and finally it started as "Stand By Me," but it kind of vamped as we were testing the leslie/drawbars.